Karthik110699/procyonts-website/COMPLETE_WEBSITE_CONTENT.md

 - Cloud Transformation
 - AI & Machine Learning
 - Data Analytics
-- Staff Augmentation
+- Talent Acquisition

 ### Company Introduction Section
 **Tagline:** "Building Smarter Businesses, Together"

-**Main Headline:** "We are Procyon, the guiding star for digital transformation"
+**Main Headline:** "We are Procyon, your trusted partner for digital transformation"

 **Company Description:**
-"For over 20 years, we've empowered businesses to re-imagine the way they work, innovate, and grow.
-With deep expertise in enterprise solutions, Salesforce consulting, AI innovation, and strategic partnerships, we deliver technology that maximizes ROI and fuels long-term growth."
+"For over 20 years, we've partnered with 75+ customers worldwide, delivering 200+ successful projects across industries.
+From Salesforce and ServiceNow consulting to AI innovation, SAP solutions, and healthcare platforms, our mission is simple: deliver measurable outcomes that scale with your business."

 **Service Categories (Left-to-Right Order):**
 • Enterprise Solutions